-Due to the ongoing coronavirus crisis, the Greater Akron Aquarium Society’s annual Fall Auction, scheduled for Sunday, November 1, 2020, has been canceled.
+Due to the ongoing coronavirus crisis, the Greater Akron Aquarium Society’s annual Spring Auction, scheduled for Sunday, March 7, 2020, has been canceled.

 Spring Auctions are held on the First Sunday in March.

 Fall Auctions are held on the First Sunday in November.

 at the Tallmadge Community Center, 80 Community Road, Tallmadge, OH

 Registration opens at 10 AM, Auction begins at 11 AM

 These Auctions are open to the general public and all who attend are invited to register and place their items up for sell and or to bid for and buy items. (we do accept Major Credit Cards)